Trevor Chappell: World Series Cricket

-1978–79: World Series Cricket

 Over the 1978–79 season Chappell mostly played for the WSC Cavaliers, a team of players of various nationalities who were not selected for the top three WSC teams, competing in the Cavaliers Cup.

 "We had a whole mixture and nobody probably really wanted to be there", recalled Chappell.
 "They would rather be in the main games.
 We had some surprising results.
 We won a few games we probably weren't expected to."

 Chappell enjoyed good form that season, which he partly attributed to the captaincy of Eddie Barlow.
 "Eddie once said to me early on in the series, 'You gotta stop trying to play like Ian or Greg and play like you.
 Just be Trevor.'
 That definitely helped me through World Series."

 Chappell's highlights that season included 93 against the West Indies and 126, 96 and 72 against the World XI.

 Chappell led the aggregates out of all players in the Country Tour, making 629 runs at an average of 33.1, including one century and four half centuries.

-Australian XI selection and the West Indies

 This form helped earn Chappell selection in the Australian XI one-day team for the International Cup that summer (he played in three games with a top score of 14) and also on the Australian XI in the West Indies in 1979.

 In the West Indies Chappell was picked in the first four of the Supertests, but was unable to reprise his Australian form in the Caribbean, his highest score in the Test matches and One Day Internationals being 28.
 During the first Test he was struck in the face by a delivery from Andy Roberts and required stitches.

 Post-WSC

 1979–80: Move to New South Wales

 When World Series Cricket ended in 1979, Chappell moved to Sydney and started playing for the club Gordon.
 He started off the season with 55 for a Rick McCosker XI against a Ross Edwards XI in a trial game.
 This ensured his selection in the New South Wales side for the first Sheffield Shield match that summer, meaning Chappell had now played for three states.
 He was preferred to non-WSC-aligned batsman John Dyson, which caused some controversy at the time.

 Chappell was under pressure to justify his selection but responded with 150 against West Australia, helping New South Wales win.
 He later scored 144 against Tasmania 76 not out against Queensland and 80 against the touring English.

-Chappell started to bowl more, and his fielding by now was amongst the best in the country; he began to be discussed as an international prospect.
+Chappell made 674 runs at 42.12.
+He started to bowl more (five wickets at 14.8), and his fielding by now was amongst the best in the country; he began to be discussed as an international prospect.
+In April 1980 one Sydney journalist suggested "he must be close to winning the remaining batting place" in the Australian squad to tour England in 1980.